Arkansas Highway 300: Arkansas River Trail

-Between its northern quasi-concurrent split with Highway 113 at the base of Wye Mountain and its intersection with Roland Cutoff Road near Lundsford Corner, Highway 300 is designated as part of the Arkansas River Trail.
+Between its northern concurrent split with Highway 113 at the base of Wye Mountain and its intersection with Roland Cutoff Road near Lundsford Corner, Highway 300 is designated as part of the Arkansas River Trail.
 Highway 300 reacquires this designation at its intersection with Henry Street in Roland and carries it south until it intersects Pinnacle Valley Road at Pinnacle Mountain State Park.

 Big Maumelle River Truss Bridge

 In the 1920s, a one-lane truss bridge was built on Highway 300 to cross the Big Maumelle River.
 The bridge still stands in the shadow of Pinnacle Mountain, but was made obsolete by a new bridge in 1981.
 Today, it is only open to pedestrians for fishing and hiking.
 It is part of the Ouachita National Recreation Trail and is visible from the current bridge.

-Colonel Glenn Road
+Little Rock

-The second segment of Highway 300 begins at Interstate 430 and runs east as Colonel Glenn Road.
-The route runs to U.S. Highway 70 (US 70), which maintains the Colonel Glenn Road designation north and is named Stagecoach Road to the south.
-Highway 300 had an Average daily traffic (ADT) of 15000 vehicles in 2010 near its eastern terminus.
+The second segment of Highway 300 begins at I-430 and runs east as Colonel Glenn Road.
+The route runs to US 70, which maintains the Colonel Glenn Road designation east and is named Stagecoach Road to the west.
+Highway 300 had an average daily traffic (ADT) of 15,000 vehicles in 2010 near its eastern terminus.